Photonic

 Project Scientist

-Specialist in exoplanet detection and characterisation through transit photometry and radial velocities
+Specialist in exoplanet detection and characterisation combining ground- and space-based observations.

 Miguel Andrés Sánchez